philipturner/swift-colab/README.md

 > Tip: Do not attempt to run any other code cells while Swift is downloading.
 Otherwise, Colab may indefinitely wait to reconnect after restarting in Swift mode.

 Type anything into the next code cell and it echoes as output.
-At this time, Swift-Colab can sideload a Jupyter kernel and modify syntax coloring.
-Compilation and code completion are still in the works.
+At this time, Swift-Colab can sideload an incomplete Jupyter kernel and modify syntax coloring.
+Code execution and auto-completion are still in the works.